sdsheridan/erri/README.txt

 where any of the referring fields' settings are set as 'Required', 'Set Null' if all of the referring fields' settings are set as not required or the user has permissions to bypass required constraints, and a mass-target-change upon delete if the user has permissions.
 'Cascade' is not (yet) implemented.
+Changes are recorded and can be seen in the "Recent Log Messages" report.

 Permissions
 ~~~~~~~~~~~